iq-motion-control/iq-module-communication-doc/docs/manual/manual_buzzer_control.rst

 Analog Hobby Protocol Calibration
 -------------------------------------
-While :ref:`performing analog hobby protocol calibration <hobby_calibration_tutorial>`, you will hear two separate songs indicating the calibration's progress.
+While :ref:`performing analog hobby protocol calibration <hobby_calibration_tutorial>`, you will hear two separate song portions indicating the calibration's progress.
 The first portion of the song indicates that calibration is starting.
 This is followed by tones played twice as fast indicating that calibration is in progress.
 An example of a full calibration song is played here: